-Dr. Kovac's former students have included the concertmaster of the Kansas City Youth Symphony and the Boston Youth Symphony Orchestra, as well as first-prize winners at the Kansas Music Teachers Association State competitions and winners of the Kansas chapter of the Music Teacher's National Association competition.
-His students have received scholarships to numerous prestigious schools and summer programs, including the Walnut Hill School for the Arts in Natick, MA, Pepperdine University, McGill University, University of Tulsa, University of Dallas, University of Nebraska at Lincoln, Park University, Killington Chamber Music Festival, and the Tanglewood Chamber Music Festival.
-Among notable collaborations are Masterclasses with Borromeo String Quartet, Miami String Quartet and Chiara String Quartet, Michael Stern.
-He has previously taught at the Dana Hall School of Music in Wellesley, MA, the Brattleboro Music Center in Vermont, and the University of Missouri-Kansas City (UMKC) Conservatory of Music and Dance.
-He regularly serves as an adjudicator at for a variety of local, state, and national festivals and competitions.
+As an adjudicator he served on numerous competitions including MTNA-TN State, TMTA State, KTMA State, TN All-East, TN All-State, Alabama All-State and International New Star String Competition.
+Dr. Kovac's former students have included the concertmaster and principals of the Kansas City Youth Symphony and the Boston Youth Symphony Orchestra, as well as prize winners at the American Viola Society, Kansas, Missouri and Tennessee Music Teachers Associations State competitions and winners of the Kansas, Missouri and Tennessee chapters of the Music Teacher's National Association competition.
+His students have received scholarships to numerous prestigious schools and summer programs, including Walnut Hill School for the Arts in Natick, MA, Pepperdine University, McGill University, University of Tulsa, University of Dallas, University of Nebraska at Lincoln, the University of Tennessee, Knoxville, Park University, Killington Chamber Music Festival, and the Tanglewood Chamber Music Festival.
+Among notable collaborations are Masterclasses with Borromeo String Quartet, Miami String Quartet and Chiara String Quartet, Parker String Quartet, Harlem String Quartet, Michael Stern.

 David Kovac performs on a viola made by Christopher Germain.